simplegeo/SimpleGeo.framework/README.md

 This is an Objective-C client library for the SimpleGeo API, suitable for use in both Mac OS X and iOS applications.

-`SimpleGeo.framework` embeds
-[ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/), so that will become available when you introduce this as a dependency.
-Change `#import "ASIHTTPRequest.h"` to `#import <SimpleGeo/ASIHTTPRequest.h>`.
+`SimpleGeo.framework` embeds a slightly modified (but still compatible) version of [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/), so that will become available when you introduce this as a dependency.
+Change any and all instances of `#import "ASIHTTPRequest.h"` with `#import

-**NOTE**: Due to the way `SimpleGeo.framework` uses ASIHTTPRequest to make OAuth-signed calls, **Basic Authentication WILL NOT WORK** if you are also using ASIHTTPRequest.
+<SimpleGeo/ASIHTTPRequest.h>`.

 ## Embedding in a Cocoa Application